samuel-cicero/fetch-exercise/README.md

 ### Prerequisite

-- In order to run this application you must need [Docker](https://docs.docker.com/) installed on your machine.
+- In order to run this application you need [Docker](https://docs.docker.com/) installed on your machine.
 All other dependency management should be handled within the docker container itself.

 ### Install Steps